davidlaprade/davidlaprade.github.io/_posts/2021-01-27-a-perfectly-balanced-old-fashioned.md

 Unsophisticated old fashioned recipes would have you either muddle an orange slice in the glass, or at least garnish with one.
-As much as I hated the aesthetics of this -- with its cloudy, flocculent appearance, its uneven texture, and the awkward amount of garnishes -- I had to admit that the drink tasted great.
+As much as I hated the aesthetics of this -- with its cloudy, flocculent appearance, uneven texture, and awkward number of garnishes -- I had to admit that the drink tasted great.
 It was even better than the "sophisticated" old fashioneds I was making with the Morgenthaler recipe.
 Eventually I realized that -- duh -- muddling or garnishing with a full orange slice was adding a non-trivial